 - check the specific university course requirements

-- check they have the necessary prerequisites for Level 3/4 subjects
+- check they have the necessary pre-requisites for Level 3 and 4 subjects

-- select at least one Level 3 subject in Year 11
+- study at least one Level 3 subject in Year 11

-- preferably are studying 5 x Level 3 subjects over 2 years of senior secondary schooling for university entrance (3 of these must be gained in Year 12)
+- preferably be studying 5 x Level 3 subjects over 2 years of senior secondary schooling for university entrance (and 3 of these must be gained in Year 12)